 University of Kansas has a great graduation rate, with 41.1% of students graduating in four years.
 This school's affordable net price is quite irresistible to cost-conscious applicants.
 Obtain each of the essential details on KU by checking out their scorecard.

 University of San Diego is among your best bets if you want to study Architectural History.
 The setting in a main urban center is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.

 Every student pursuing a degree in Architectural History needs to take a look at Boston University.
 The surrounding area of a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.

 Any student pursuing a degree in Architectural History needs to take a look at Northeastern University.
-The setting in a main urban center is tremendous for scholars seeking out considerable options for social networking, excitement, and life.
+Looking for a big school?
+This institution has more than 20,000 students on campus.

 Any student who is interested in Architectural History has to look into Amherst College.
 The locale of Amherst, Massachusetts, is satisfactory for students who like a quiet, suburban region.

 First-year students are not required to live on-campus at Amherst College.
 Each year, around 55.0% first-year students receive scholarships, with the typical award being $45,609.
 Check out some school videos to explore what's happening on campus.

 University of Virginia - Main Campus is among your best bets if you're planning on studying Architectural History.
 University of Virginia - Main Campus is among the largest schools in Virginia.